data-preservation-programs/singularity/docs/en/cli-reference/storage/create/sftp.md

    Advanced

-   --ask-password               Allow asking for SFTP password when needed. (default: false) [$ASK_PASSWORD] --chunk-size value           Upload and download chunk size. (default: "32Ki") [$CHUNK_SIZE] --ciphers value              Space separated list of ciphers to be used for session encryption, ordered by preference. [$CIPHERS]
+   --ask-password               Allow asking for SFTP password when needed. (default: false) [$ASK_PASSWORD] --blake3sum-command value    The command used to read BLAKE3 hashes. [$BLAKE3SUM_COMMAND] --chunk-size value           Upload and download chunk size. (default: "32Ki") [$CHUNK_SIZE] --ciphers value              Space separated list of ciphers to be used for session encryption, ordered by preference. [$CIPHERS]
-   --concurrency value          The maximum number of outstanding requests for one file (default: 64) [$CONCURRENCY] --connections value          Maximum number of SFTP simultaneous connections, 0 for unlimited. (default: 0) [$CONNECTIONS] --copy-is-hardlink           Set to enable server side copies using hardlinks. (default: false) [$COPY_IS_HARDLINK] --description value          Description of the remote. [$DESCRIPTION] --disable-concurrent-reads   If set don't use concurrent reads. (default: false) [$DISABLE_CONCURRENT_READS] --disable-concurrent-writes  If set don't use concurrent writes. (default: false) [$DISABLE_CONCURRENT_WRITES] --host-key-algorithms value  Space separated list of host key algorithms, ordered by preference. [$HOST_KEY_ALGORITHMS] --idle-timeout value         Max time before closing idle connections. (default: "1m0s") [$IDLE_TIMEOUT] --key-exchange value         Space separated list of key exchange algorithms, ordered by preference. [$KEY_EXCHANGE] --known-hosts-file value     Optional path to known_hosts file. [$KNOWN_HOSTS_FILE] --macs value                 Space separated list of MACs (message authentication code) algorithms, ordered by preference. [$MACS]
+   --concurrency value          The maximum number of outstanding requests for one file (default: 64) [$CONCURRENCY] --connections value          Maximum number of SFTP simultaneous connections, 0 for unlimited. (default: 0) [$CONNECTIONS] --copy-is-hardlink           Set to enable server side copies using hardlinks. (default: false) [$COPY_IS_HARDLINK] --crc32sum-command value     The command used to read CRC-32 hashes. [$CRC32SUM_COMMAND] --description value          Description of the remote. [$DESCRIPTION] --disable-concurrent-reads   If set don't use concurrent reads. (default: false) [$DISABLE_CONCURRENT_READS] --disable-concurrent-writes  If set don't use concurrent writes. (default: false) [$DISABLE_CONCURRENT_WRITES] --hashes value               Comma separated list of supported checksum types. [$HASHES] --host-key-algorithms value  Space separated list of host key algorithms, ordered by preference. [$HOST_KEY_ALGORITHMS] --http-proxy value           URL for HTTP CONNECT proxy [$HTTP_PROXY] --idle-timeout value         Max time before closing idle connections. (default: "1m0s") [$IDLE_TIMEOUT] --key-exchange value         Space separated list of key exchange algorithms, ordered by preference. [$KEY_EXCHANGE] --known-hosts-file value     Optional path to known_hosts file. [$KNOWN_HOSTS_FILE] --macs value                 Space separated list of MACs (message authentication code) algorithms, ordered by preference. [$MACS]
-   --md5sum-command value       The command used to read md5 hashes. [$MD5SUM_COMMAND] --path-override value        Override path used by SSH shell commands. [$PATH_OVERRIDE] --server-command value       Specifies the path or command to run a sftp server on the remote host. [$SERVER_COMMAND] --set-env value              Environment variables to pass to sftp and commands [$SET_ENV] --set-modtime                Set the modified time on the remote if set. (default: true) [$SET_MODTIME] --sha1sum-command value      The command used to read sha1 hashes. [$SHA1SUM_COMMAND] --shell-type value           The type of SSH shell on remote server, if any. [$SHELL_TYPE] --skip-links                 Set to skip any symlinks and any other non regular files. (default: false) [$SKIP_LINKS] --socks-proxy value          Socks 5 proxy host. [$SOCKS_PROXY] --subsystem value            Specifies the SSH2 subsystem on the remote host. (default: "sftp") [$SUBSYSTEM] --use-fstat                  If set use fstat instead of stat. (default: false) [$USE_FSTAT]
+   --md5sum-command value       The command used to read MD5 hashes. [$MD5SUM_COMMAND] --path-override value        Override path used by SSH shell commands. [$PATH_OVERRIDE] --server-command value       Specifies the path or command to run a sftp server on the remote host. [$SERVER_COMMAND] --set-env value              Environment variables to pass to sftp and commands [$SET_ENV] --set-modtime                Set the modified time on the remote if set. (default: true) [$SET_MODTIME] --sha1sum-command value      The command used to read SHA-1 hashes. [$SHA1SUM_COMMAND] --sha256sum-command value    The command used to read SHA-256 hashes. [$SHA256SUM_COMMAND] --shell-type value           The type of SSH shell on remote server, if any. [$SHELL_TYPE] --skip-links                 Set to skip any symlinks and any other non regular files. (default: false) [$SKIP_LINKS] --socks-proxy value          Socks 5 proxy host. [$SOCKS_PROXY] --subsystem value            Specifies the SSH2 subsystem on the remote host. (default: "sftp") [$SUBSYSTEM] --use-fstat                  If set use fstat instead of stat. (default: false) [$USE_FSTAT] --xxh128sum-command value    The command used to read XXH128 hashes. [$XXH128SUM_COMMAND] --xxh3sum-command value      The command used to read XXH3 hashes. [$XXH3SUM_COMMAND]

    Client Config